-On the ASCII Conversion Chart (Code Page 1252), page 222, find the Hex value that represents the character(s) you want to match.
-Use the Programming Chart, beginning on page 233 to read the alphanumeric combination that represents the ASCII characters.
-(99 is the Universal number, indicating all characters.)
+On the ASCII Conversion Chart (Code Page 1252), find the hex value that represents the character(s) you want to match.
+Make a note of the hex value for the character(s).
+If you are using bar codes to create your output sequence, use the Programming Chart to read the alphanumeric combination that represents the ASCII characters.
+(99 is the universal number, indicating all characters.)